Mount Tomah Botanic Garden Blue Mountains from the lookout

 Maple Grove Park is a little further along Cliff Drive.
 It has a huge grassed area with plenty of tables on both sides of the road.
 There is almost direct access to the Katoomba Cascades without much walking at all.

-• Public transport rating: Yes.
+• Public transport: Yes.
 The public bus stops at Katoomba Falls Reserve.

 • Wheel Friendly: Yes